mobajemu-msft/groove-api-documentation/Main/Using the Groove RESTful Services/User Authentication.md

 * `Authorization: Bearer {token}`

-Note that you'll still also need to provide a [developer access token](Obtaining a Developer Access Token.md) in the *accessToken* query parameter.
+Note that you'll still need to provide a [developer access token](Obtaining a Developer Access Token.md) in the *accessToken* query parameter.

 ## Register a Microsoft Account application